Chaser260/chasecarlson.github.io/README.md

 ### Hi there 👋, welcome to my profile
 #### My name is Chase

 I've spent the last 17 years in retail working directly with customers and front line employees to deliver world class experiences and business results.
-I am always motivated by a good challenge or problem to solve.
-After doing some serious self reflection over the past couple of years about where I want my career to take me, I've discovered the awesome world of data analytics.
+I am highly motivated by tough challenges, and have spent the greater part of my career pursuing the best possible solutions and taking pride in helping others solve similar challenges.
+After doing some serious self reflection over the past couple of years about where I want to go next in my career, I've discovered I'm right at home in the awesome world of data and analytics.

 Outside of work, I am fueld by a passion for sport and competition: particularly NFL football and golf.
 However, some of my favorite games to play also include badminton, pickleball, and bowling.
 I am also becoming increasingly interested in saving the planet from self destruction 🌎💥 (not sure how yet, but the answer is in the data).